 Muhammad Amar's Story

-6-year-old Muhammad Amar was suffering from an ocular implant by birth.
-At the age of one, his mother presumed that her son is suffering from hear loss and has difficulty in responding when they call out his name.
+6-year-old Muhammad Amar was suffering from sensorineural hearing loss since birth.
+At age one, his mother presumed that her son is suffering from hearing loss and had difficulty responding when they call out his name.

-Worrisome, Muhammad Amar’s parents took him to a government hospital where he was diagnosed with sensorineural hearing loss and had lost his hearing ability.
+Worrisome, Muhammad Amar’s parents took him to a government hospital where he was diagnosed with sensorineural hearing loss.
 ENT specialists advised him to get a cochlear implant placed in his ear which is a small, complex electronic device that can help to provide a sense of sound to a person who is profoundly deaf.
 They said that this is the only way for the little boy to re-gain his hearing ability.

 A cochlear implant is an expensive procedure that Amar’s father cannot afford no matter what.
 Amar’s father is also a patient himself but still manages to earn 15,000 PKR a month.
 He has family of seven to support with an income below the minimum wage bracket.
 He supports his mother, wife and three more kids.
 One of his daughters also suffers from the same condition as her brother.

 It is impossible for him to even manage the day-to-day expenses of his family let alone pay for a cochlear implant.
 Recently, his father came to know of Transparent Hands and registered his case with us.